Airport: Airport revenue

 Airports revenues are divided into three major parts: aeronautical revenue, non-aeronautical revenue, and non-operating revenue.
 Aeronautical revenue makes up 50% in 2021 (from 54% and 48% in 2019 and 2020, non-aeronautical revenue makes up 34% (40%, 39% in previous years), and non-operating revenue makes up 16% (6%, 14%) of the total revenue of airports.

 Aeronautical revenue

 Aeronautical revenue are generated through airline rents and landing, passenger service, parking, and hangar fees.
 Landing fees are charged per aircraft for landing an airplane in the airport property.
 Landing fees are calculated through the landing weight and the size of the aircraft which varies but most of the airports have a fixed rate and charge extra for extra weight.
 Aircraft parking is also a major revenue source for airports.
 Aircraft are parked for a certain amount of time before or after takeoff and have to pay to park there.
-Every airport has its own rates of parking, for example, John F Kennedy airport in New York City charges $45 per hour for a plane of 100,000 pounds and the price increases with weight.
+Every airport has its own rates of parking, for example, John F. Kennedy International Airport in New York City charges $45 per hour for a plane of 100,000 pounds and the price increases with weight.